 If you ordered a print copy of your Course Materials TEXTPAK, you can pick it up between the hours listed in the Textpak Pickup Times at right in the Kresge Annex in Room 102 in the basement of the Legal Research building.
 The room is located between the game room and the men's restroom and is most easily accessed from the Law Quad entrance to Legal Research and taking the staircase to the right.
 See Map

 Starting Summer Term 2014 (classes starting in June), all Course Materials are available online.
 There is an option to order a TEXTPAK for a limited time each semester.
 Orders can be picked up in Room 102 in the Legal Research Library at the Law School across Tappan Street.
 Map to TextPak pick up location

 Books on reserve are handled by the University Library.

 Books and other materials on reserve for your course should appear on the Library Materials page of your Ctools site.
 Most materials will be available in the Askwith Media Library University Reserves section in the Shapiro Undergraduate Library.
 Be sure to check the location information before going to use a reserve item.

-The Office of Student Life provides a list of places to study on campus.
+The University of Michigan Campus Information provides a list of places to study on campus.

-The University Unions has a chart of study spaces by type in the Unions.
+The Michigan Union has a chart of study spaces.